-Yes we hope you get time to visit the gardens during your course at West Dean.
+Yes, we hope you get time to visit the Gardens during your course.
 As you walk round please be aware of social distancing practices and our one way systems implement in certain areas of the gardens.

 Will the library be open?